Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions

 Size and Flower

-Calathea Medallion Plant grows to a height of about 2-3 ft and about 1-2 ft wide.
+Calathea Medallion Plant grows to a height of about 2-3 feet and about 1-2 feet wide.
 The plant is not grown for the flower and is unlikely to flower under room conditions.

 Toxicity

-Calathea Medallion Plant (Calathea veitchiana) like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
+Calathea veitchiana like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
 It is safe to grow indoors.

 Related Plants